 - Pets provide comfort and companionship

 Pets, especially cats and dogs are known to be loyal companions.
 Their presence alone provides security and comfort to a child.
 Many firsts – first night to sleep in his own bedroom, the first day of school or first day for swimming lessons, becomes easier and more bearable when they have pets.
 Dogs are known to offer comfort stressed human companions.
 Cuddling and petting cats help calm and relax agitated kids.
 Children and even adults find it easier and comforting to talk to their pets than to other people.

 - Taking care of pet teaches the values of responsibility and nurturing

 Having pets comes with the responsibility of its care.
 Children as young as four or five years old can already be taught how to care for their pet.
 The pets’ regular feedings, brushing, care and play time can already be trusted to a child.
 Parents will still need to help with the more difficult tasks like bathing, litter box management and food preparation.
 Knowing someone – a pet, to care for will teach the essence of responsibility and encourage the caring and nurturing nature of your child.

 - Pets encourage learning

 Children who are struggling with reading and learning get a boost of confidence from their pets.
-Because of the non-judgmental companionship offered by their animal friends, shy and nervous children are encouraged to make the effort to learning.
+Because of the non-judgemental companionship offered by their animal friends, shy and nervous children are encouraged to make the effort to learning.
 The popular ‘reading to pets’ program brings school children to shelters.
 The initiative has resulted to happier and more relaxed pets and improved reading, communication skills and comprehension amongst kids.

 - Having pets help develop self-esteem in children